7 Top POS Systems For 2022: Find The Best Retail Point Of Sale System For Your Business In This List

 Shopify integrates with its own in-house merchant services processor, Shopify Payments.
 If you would prefer to use a different processor, Shopify offers a large selection, but you’ll have to pay a premium.
 Free 24/7 customer support is provided via email, live chat, and phone.

 Shopify offers numerous different monthly packages with different features and price points.
-Shopify plans start at $29/month for its mobile selling plan, Shopify Lite.
-For a brick-and-mortar store, you’ll probably need at least the $89/month Shopify Pro package.
+Shopify plans start at just $9/month for its mobile selling plan, Shopify Lite.
+However, to take advantage of all the multichannel selling options like BOPIS and BORIS, you will need to add the $89/month Shopify Pro package.
 Your processing rate also depends on your monthly plan level.

 - Integrated eCommerce